vbotka/ansible-integrity/README.md

 ### Packages

-* Linux: hashdeep, freebsd-buildutils
+* Linux: hashdeep, freebsd-buildutils or mtree-netbsd
 * FreeBSD: security/md5deep

 Note: RH package *md5deep* provides *hashdeep*.
-There is no package in RH that provides *fmtree*.
+There is no package in RH that provides *fmtree* (searching ...
+WIP).

 ## Variables